darinz/ML/03_advanced_classification/01_kernel_methods.md

 A linear model $y = \theta_1 x + \theta_0$ would fail to capture this pattern, leading to poor predictions.
 The relationship is inherently non-linear.

+**The economic intuition:** This pattern makes perfect economic sense.
+Small houses have basic amenities and economies of scale, medium houses are in the "sweet spot" where families are willing to pay premium prices, and large houses face diminishing returns as they become luxury items.

 **Mathematical Intuition:**
 The linear model assumes that the rate of change (derivative) is constant: $\frac{dy}{dx} = \theta_1$.
 But in reality, the rate of change varies with $x$, suggesting we need a more complex model.

+**Visual insight:** If you plot house price vs. area, you'd see a curve, not a straight line.
+The slope changes at different points - steep in the middle, shallow at the ends.

+**Real-world analogy:** Think of driving a car.
+Linear models assume you always accelerate at the same rate.
+But in reality, acceleration depends on your current speed, the road conditions, and many other factors.
+The relationship between speed and acceleration is non-linear.

 ### 5.1.2 Polynomial Feature Maps: A Solution

 **The Polynomial Approach**

 We start by considering fitting cubic functions $y = \theta_3 x^3 + \theta_2 x^2 + \theta_1 x + \theta_0$.
 This allows us to capture non-linear patterns.
 It turns out that we can view the cubic function as a linear function over a different set of feature variables.

+**The beautiful insight:** We can make any non-linear function linear by changing our perspective.
+Instead of working in the original space where the relationship is curved, we work in a higher-dimensional space where the relationship is linear.

 **The Feature Map Transformation**